apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     Field           ::= "."
 Identifier
     Index           ::= "[" ( Expression | "?" ) "]"

-Components of complex types in ADM are accessed via path expressions.
+Components of complex types in the data model are accessed via path expressions.
 Path access can be applied to the result of a SQL++ expression that yields an instance of  a complex type, e.g., a record or list instance.
 For records, path access is based on field names.
 For ordered lists, path access is based on (zero-based) array-style indexing.
 SQL++ also supports an "I'm feeling lucky" style index accessor, [?], for selecting an arbitrary element from an ordered list.
 Attempts to access non-existent fields or out-of-bound list elements produce the special value `MISSING`.

 The following examples illustrate field access for a record, index-based element access for an ordered list, and also a composition thereof.